ConnectBox/connectbox-pi/docs/development.md

 1. Run the tests.
 In this directory: `TEST_IP=172.28.128.3 python -m unittest discover tests` .
 All the tests should pass.
 1. The WiFi Point is not active when running from a virtual machine, but you can still view the ConnectBox Site by browsing to http://connectbox.local

-## Developing against a Raspberry Pi
+## Developing against a Device

-1. This is identical to deploying a new Raspberry pi, so follow the instructions in the [deployment.md](deployment.md) documentation
+1. This is identical to deploying a new device, so follow the instructions in the [deployment.md](deployment.md) documentation.
+You probably want to run the Ansible playbook many times as you do your development, so you will likely want to specify the `disable_sshd_after_run` variable.

-1. You can access the ConnectBox site by connecting to a WiFi point named "ConnectBox - Free Media", but as the ssh port is not accessible from the WiFi network on the Pi, you may want to use a different device.
+1. You can access the ConnectBox site by connecting to a WiFi point named "ConnectBox - Free Media".
 Once connected to the WiFi point, go somewhere (anywhere) in your browser and you should be redirected to the ConnectBox site.
 1. You can also access the ConnectBox Site over ethernet.
-To do so add an entry in `/etc/hosts` on the machine where you ran Ansible, add the line `<ip-of-your-raspberry-pi> connectbox.local` .
+To do so add an entry in `/etc/hosts` on the machine where you ran Ansible, add the line `<ip-of-your-device> connectbox.local` .
 Then browse to http://connectbox.local
 1. Run the tests.
-In this directory: `TEST_IP=<ip-of-your-raspberry-pi> python -m unittest discover tests` .
+In this directory: `TEST_IP=<ip-of-your-device> python -m unittest discover tests` .
 All the tests should pass.